5 Best Pole Rollers (Essential Tips & How To Get The Right Set-up)

 Specs

-Another great pole roller on the market is the Tubertini T-Roller Double FLX Pole Roller, and it’s designed especially for handling super steep banks.
+Another great pole roller on the market is the Tubertini T-Roller Double LRS Pole Roller, designed especially for handling super steep banks.

-The legs are fully adjustable, but you can adjust the front legs to be set long and the back legs to be super small, meaning you can get this pole roller sitting level no matter what terrain you are fishing on.
+The legs are fully adjustable, allowing the front legs to be set long and the back legs to be super small, meaning you can get this pole roller sitting level no matter what terrain you are fishing on.

 Pros